The History of the Environment

 The Eucalyptus Problem

 A chemical component with an intricate competition-oriented toxic defence system in the leaves and roots of Eucalyptus trees prevents the growth of other trees and herbs.
 This chemical component leads to a mono-culture with Eucalyptus as the only tree species and eventually no ground cover.
-This chemical component causes severe erosion, easily observed in the water running through Addis connected with the rainy seasons.
+This chemical component causes severe erosion, which is easily observed in the water running through Addis during the rainy seasons.

 Ethiopia's and Nature's Heritage:

-A Delicate and Precious Legacy of SymbioNature'ss ancient Nature's secretive high-tech heritage is nothing less than Nature's own concealed, gentle and symbiotic way of making very advanced synergies with the most vital properties between the indigenous vegetation, organisms and soil mechanics.
+Nature's ancient secretive high-tech heritage is nothing less than the planet Earth's own concealed, gentle, and symbiotic way of making very advanced synergies with the most vital properties between the indigenous vegetation, organisms, and soil mechanics.
 With its tremendous guardian effect on the landscape's soil layers, this ancient and protective symbiosis between the native plants, microorganisms and soils created powerful water-receiving mechanisms for the ground's hydrology.
-Therefore, a prehistoric synergy and highly intricate creation of biology and earth appear with shielding ground properties and thus the ability to naturally absorb and store the deluges for the future within the gigantic aquifers of often ancient water (paleowateNature's to this, the science of prehistory, in antiquity, the foundation of Nature's creation, established the World's crust to gather and protect the soil's most vital water-purifying properties.
-Thereby, in early prehistory, this delicate and multitude symbiotic process for life thus initiated the foundation to build a reliable and loyal base for the inhabitants of the Earth's Nature.
+Therefore, a prehistoric synergy and highly intricate creation of biology and Earth appear with shielding ground properties and thus the ability to naturally absorb and store the deluges for the future within the gigantic aquifers of often ancient water (paleowateNature's to this, the science of prehistory, in antiquity, the foundation of Nature's creation, established the World's crust to gather and protect the soil's most vital water-purifying properties.
+In early prehistory, this delicate and multifaceted symbiotic process for life thus initiated the foundation to build a reliable and loyal base for the inhabitants of the Earth's Nature.

-These advanced but concealed water-preserving mechanisms in the remote past were to store this water for the yearly dry seasons and, even more, keep the purified water for countless years within the natural underground aquifers.
+These advanced but concealed water-preserving mechanisms in the remote past stored this water for the yearly dry seasons and even kept the purified water for countless years within the natural underground aquifers.
 Nature's prehistoric creation of retaining and purifying water consisted of Nature's own indigenous optimized selection of native plants and soils.
 These native plants and their unique soils then directed the rainwater by physical blocking properties and guided it into the ground.
 Due to these intricate synergies of roots' and soils' symbiotic enhancements, the past landscape absorbed the seasonal deluges, reminiscent of a myriad of microscopic and underground seeking natural Naturedelivering tube systems.
-The indigenous plants and trees have provided Nature with an immense robust, soil-reinforcing, well-anchored root system.
+The indigenous plants and trees have provided Nature with an immense, robust, soil-reinforcing, well-anchored root system.
 Therefore, this native Ethiopian vegetation directed the seasonal deluges into the mountain's natural underground reservoirs.
-Thus, the torrential floods in antiquity were directed toward Ethiopia's thick soil layers and the deeper groundwater reservoirs.
+Thus, in antiquity, torrential floods carefully infiltrated Ethiopia's thick soil layers and the deeper groundwater reservoirs.

 The water-retaining properties of native Highland